 G-Shock GMW-B5000 Promotional Video:

 Possibly replacing the DW-5750 revival as the most surprising release of the year, the G-Shock GMW-B5000 series features metal bezels and bands with the classic square shape plus a sapphire crystal, Tough Solar, Multi-Band 6, and Bluetooth V4.1 connectivity.
 Reminiscent of the solid gold Dream Project concept watch, the GMW-B5000 has two variants: the silver GMW-B5000D-1 and gold GMW-B5000TFG-9.
 We don’t have any official information from Casio yet but have heard that the watches are limited editions made of stainless steel with a price of around €500 EUR for the silver model and €600 EUR for the gold model.

 It is believed that the GMW-B5000 has a full stainless steel housing and screw-back case like the GW-5000-1JF.
-A European distribution site states that it has a phone finder and flight log memory functions, as well as the usual features like world time, stopwatch, timer, 5 alarms.
+A European distribution site states that it has a phone finder and flight log memory functions, as well as the usual features like world time, stopwatch, timer, and 5 alarms.
 It is fully shock-resistant and water-resistant to 200 meters.
 Unlike most 5000-5600 models, it has a LED light instead of the EL backlight.

 The solar panels on the face have a brick pattern that is reminiscent of the first-ever G-Shock DW-5000 and previous DW-5000 anniversary tribute models.
 This is the first time this brick pattern has appeared on a solar model.

 Shop for G-Shock: New Releases at Amazon | Best G-Shock Watches | Buying Guides | Specs Catalog